All About Parliament

 - A Constitution Committee looks at the whether legislation has constitutional implications.

-- There are Joint Committees with the Commons to look at whether legislation is compatible with the Human Rights Act and to look at the large amount of secondary legislation which Government Departments issue, only a small proportion of which the Commons has time to investigate.
+- There are Joint Committees with the Commons to look at whether legislation is compatible with the Human Rights Act.
+It also looks at the large amount of secondary legislation which Government Departments issue, only a small proportion of which the Commons has time to investigate.

 - Questions are asked to Ministers as in the Commons.

 - The House of Lords has a system of Select Committees.
 These do not mirror Government Departments, as in the Commons, but are set up to look at particular issues such as The Arctic and The Media.
-Several look at EU proposals, which is something that the Commons is not able to spend much time on.
 There are permanent Committees on the Economy and on Science and Technology.